matemeglecz/duckietown-deep-learning-hw/README.md

 ## Milestone 2

-Firstly, we had to resolve some package version issues.
+First, we had to resolve some package version issues.
 The python version is upgraded to python 3.8.
 We have realized that the previous milestone's modifications were unneccessary (we used the wrong gym version).

 After that the we got the baseline_rl solution running.
 The solution's simulator was extended to use multiple maps for training, and also modified to not use maps which starts with "test".
 This baseline solution is now located in `gym-duckitown/learning` folder.
 The training script also logs to our Wandb project.
 For running this training: `python3 -m scripts.train_cnn.py --seed 123` For testing: `python3 -m scripts.test_cnn.py --seed 123`, this tests for test_map1.yaml.